bmurdata/leetcode/21-Feb/lessons.md

  I need to think outside the box.
 A solution involved using class methods, while I was stuck on the function.
 I should focus on class methods in Python or other languages more.

  This was a good way to re-learn BST traversal, recursion, and class members for me.
 While I failed, I feel good about it.

+ # Lesson on 10

+ Once again need to focus on class members outside the function of interest.
+Hash tables seem to be showing up in more and more solutions.
+I should keep them more in mind.

+ # Lesson on 11

+Today's leetcoding challenge was Valid Anagram.
+Easy- found the solution by using a hash table(dictionary), on the reasoning that each string have to have the same number of each letter in them.